top of page

 • Avoid over-commitment to an unsuccessful change and start the cycle of change over if need be.

 These are sound principles of change leadership.
-However, transition leadership presents a greater challenge.
+However, transitions presents a greater challenge.
 What are some examples of transition?
 Throughout our lives, we make several personal and professional transitions.
 We transition from high school to college, from college to a profession, from job to job, and eventually to our post-career time.

 Thus, simply managing change isn’t enough.
 To be effective leaders, we must navigate transitions thoughtfully and deliberately.
 The success of a transition is often a function of the amount of thought and planning that went into it.
 Even when transition is thrust upon us, such as an involuntary termination, we can be better prepared to handle it if we plan ahead.